The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 To make sure methylnaltrexone is safe for you, tell your doctor if you have:

-FDA pregnancy category B. Methylnaltrexone is not expected to be harmful to an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+Methylnaltrexone may cause harm to an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 How is methylnaltrexone used?

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Methylnaltrexone is injected under the skin.
 You may be shown how to use injections at home.
 Do not self inject this medicine if you do not understand how to give the injection and properly dispose of used needles and syringes.

 Methylnaltrexone can produce a bowel movement within 30 minutes.
 This medicine is given daily or every other day.
 Do not use methylnaltrexone more often than once every 24 hours.

 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.